 Venture capitalists (VCs) are an essential source of funding for new businesses.
 They give startups the capital to develop a product or service and begin earning revenue while providing guidance and support to the founders.

 Before VC investors make an investment, they will conduct extensive due diligence on the business and management team.
 This process helps assess risks associated with starting up, and whether those risks can be managed.

-A venture capitalist (VC) should assess all aspects of a startup’s business, such as its product or service, market, model and management team.
-This ensures the startup has all necessary resources to succeed and can justify investing in it by the VC.
+A venture capitalist (VC) should assess all aspects of a startup’s business, such as its product or service, market, model, and management team.
+This ensures the startup has all the necessary resources to succeed and can justify investing in it by the VC.